-HANDSOME is a new artist, crafting a mix of Tomboy pop and brooding electronica, based in Sydney, Australia.
+HANDSOME is an artist crafting a mix of Tomboy pop and brooding electronica, based in Sydney, Australia.
 The bold and new sounds announce a celebration of self-expression and carefree creativity, but is still accompanied by obsessive perfection.

-The name HANDSOME is a nod to her queer identity and is inspired by strong friendships, falling in love, kissing girls and rolling your eyes at people who have opinions on who you should be.
+The name HANDSOME is a nod to her queer identity and is inspired by strong friendships, falling in love, kissing girls and defying people’s expectations of who they want you to be and celebrating who you want to be.

-HANDSOME has seen previous success under the moniker Caitlin Park, garnering critical acclaim, winning the SOYA award in 2013, landing a nomination for the Australian Music Prize in 2014 and playing shows with the likes of First Aid Kit, SOAK, James Vincent McMorrow, Courtney Barnett, The Japanese House and more.
+HANDSOME has seen previous success under the moniker Caitlin Park, garnering critical acclaim, winning the SOYA award in 2013, landing a nomination for the Australian Music Prize in 2014 and playing shows with the likes of The Japanese House, SOAK, Courtney Barnett and more.

 Signing with Dot Dash / Remote Control in mid 2017, HANDSOME joins a unique family of artists such as Methyl Ethel, Banoffee, Donny Benet and Sui Zhen.